vitmalina/bela/docs/open.md

 ```js
 bela.open(url, [options])
 ```
-Does not modify the subject
+Does not modify the subject.

 ## Usage